epccs/RPUlux/Digital/README.md

 ## Overview

-Digital is an interactive command line program that demonstrates control of the Digital input/output from ATmega328p pins PD3, PD5, PD6, PB1, PB2, and PB3 (3,5,6,9,10,11).
-These I/O's control the LED drivers.
+Digital is an interactive command line program that demonstrates control of the Digital input/output from ATmega328p pins PC0, PC1, and PC2 (14..16).
+These I/O's also have ADC channels 0..2.

 ## Firmware Upload